 - If you look at photos of my classroom, (Tour 1, Tour 2, Tour 3) I intentionally leave lots of blank space around my classroom for student work and anchor charts.

-- Prior to Covid-19, I worked with Stacey Lloyd to develop this list on 10 Ways to Create A Beautiful Classroom Space.
-Some of the ideas can still be applied even with COVID restrictions.
+- I worked with Stacey Lloyd to develop this list on 10 Ways to Create A Beautiful Classroom Space.

 Below is a list of links to classroom decor items I have used in my classroom and school library to decorate.